 There will be a third and decisive Game 3 in the other semi-final series as the #3 Gillette Wild defeated the #2 Helena Bighorns 5-2 on Friday to stay alive in their second game.
 The teams will remain in Helena for Saturday’s 7:05PM contest at the Helena Ice Arena.
 The winner of that game moves on to the NA3HL Frontier Divisional Finals next week against Great Falls.

 NEXT CONTEST: The Great Falls Americans advance to the Frontier Division Finals next week as they await the winner of Saturday night’s third game of the Gillette Wild and Helena Bighorns divisional semifinal series.

-Story Courtesy: ABC/FOX Montana: Americans Sweep Billings, Earn Spot in Finals (March 7, 2015)
+Story Courtesy: ABC/FOX Montana (KFBB): Americans Sweep Billings, Earn Spot in Finals (March 7, 2015)